 May 30, 2012

-My first post on this last day of May is a link to a conversation with Patricia Caspers Rogers on the Ploughshares blog series, Women Versing Life.
+My first post on this last day of May is a link (on the left) to a conversation with Patricia Caspers Rogers on the Ploughshares blog series, Women Versing Life.
 Like me, Tricia is a poet who writes about the death of her father.
 Her fine manuscript is titled Life with Fever.
 I enjoyed working with Tricia (more…)